What Is Fast-Tracking in Project Management?

 Fast-tracking in project management refers to a method where tasks that would ordinarily be completed in sequential order are instead completed concurrently.
 Fast-tracking a project can indicate a number of things, including that the project is at risk of not finishing on time.
 However, it may also reflect an unrealistic deadline or even a desire to bring a product to market faster.

 For example, when planning a party, you cannot hang up decorations if a venue has not first been chosen.
 These are two tasks that cannot run parallel to one another.
-However, in this same example, hanging up decorations and setting out the party snacks are two activities that can be done simultaneously in order to quicken the time to the end result.
+However, in this same example, hanging up decorations and setting out the party snacks are two activities that can be done simultaneously to quicken the time to the end result.

 What are the risks of fast-tracking in project management?